shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 As an action, if there is mud on your space, dig some mud out of the ground.
 As a reaction, you may Mud Sling.
 Then the newly-made hole fills up with mud.

 **Mud Sling**
-As an action, while the shovel has mud in it, make a (30/60) ranged attack: +5 atk 1d4 Water
+As an action, while the shovel has mud in it, make a (30/60) ranged attack:
+1d4 Water
+You can add your weapon’s modifiers to this attack.

 On impact, the mud flung from this shovel will take its new shape and harden into rock instantly.
 A creature hit by this attack becomes rooted.
-Saving throw: Strength DC12
+**Saving throw**: Strength DC12

 As an action, a rooted creature may break free of the hardened mud.
-Ability check: Strength DC12
+**Ability check**: Strength DC12

 # Cleave Sword

-2d6+4 Slashing
+2d6 Slashing

+Heavy, Two-Handed

-When you swing the sword, everything in a cone in front of you takes 1d6+4 Slashing damage, even if behind cover.
+When you swing the sword, a psychic wave flings out in a cone in front of you.
 The cone’s width and radius are both equal to your Wisdom modifier times 5, minimum of 5.
+**Ability check**: Wisdom DC13

+Each creature hit by the psychic wave takes 1d6 Slashing damage, even if behind cover.
+You can add your weapon’s modifiers to this damage.
-Ability check: Wisdom DC13
+**Saving throw**: Wisdom DC13

 # True Sight Scope